Keroro1454/Supply-Drop/README.md

 ## Changelog:
 - 1.4.4
 	- Actually fixed Vintage Plague Mask not properly granting heal bonus.
 Thanks SyfleNov for the follow-up!
+	- Fixed Quantum Shield Stabilizer determining if OSP needed to trigger off pre-armor damage calculations.
+Thanks gaforb for the report!
 	- Nerfed Vintage Plague Mask and Vintage Plague Hat initial stack bonuses, from 4% to 2%
 	- Publicized Vintage Plague Mask and Vintage Plague Hat for access by other mod creators
-	- Implemented a new physics technique to calculate Unassuming Tie movement.
+	- Implemented a new physics technique to calculate Unassuming Tie movement (also allows character creators to implement it for their displays).
 Now with over 100% more wiggly formalwear!

 - 1.4.3
 	- Fixed Vintage Plague Mask not properly granting heal bonus.
 Thanks SyfleNov for the report!